-SD under the PRC laws generally applies to the execution and receipt of all taxable documents listed in the PRC's Provisional Rules on SD.
+SD under the PRC laws generally applies to the execution and receipt of all taxable documents listed in the PRC SD law.
 SD is generally imposed on the seller for the sale of shares of Chinese companies listed on the PRC stock exchanges at a rate of 0.1% of the sales consideration.